 Vegetables and flowers grown at the garden may be used for your own needs, donated to Mason Food Pantry or other local pantries, or given to friends and family.

-Applications for use of a 10′ x 15′ foot garden plot are taken in the spring, generally beginning in March and plots beginning to be assigned in April.
+Applications for use of a 10′ x 15′ foot garden plot are now available.
 Prior year gardeners are assigned first.
 The remaining plots are assigned to first-time individual gardeners and groups.

 The program is successful due to the Mason residents who volunteer to coordinate the garden.
-If you have questions about the garden, please contact the volunteers listed on the application form.
+If you have questions about the garden, please contact the volunteers at email@example.com.